 There is very little left to see of the original citadel and fortress that existed here until 1706 when Louis XIV ordered its destruction.
 What it does have to offer are wonderful views, a delightful [man-made] waterfall and some ruins.
 If you are able it is well worth the climb up the stairs and for those less able there’s the option of a lift or you can get a tourist train from in front of Jardin Albert 1er.

-There’s plenty of places to stop to look at the views [and have a breather] as you go up the stairs.
-We passed by the Tour Bellanda [see photo above left] which was erected in 1826 before passing through a pedestrian gate that was rebuilt in 1876 before reaching the waterfall which can be viewed from above or below.
+There are plenty of places to stop to look at the views [and have a breather] as you go up the stairs.
+We passed by the Tour Bellanda [see photo above left], erected in1826, before passing through a pedestrian gate that was rebuilt in 1876 and then reaching the waterfall which can be viewed from above or below.

-The area at the top is leafy and there is a cafe and children’s play area.
-The ruins of the cathedral and amphitheatre were rather scant but the view inland towards the mountains more than made up for that.
-There is a path leading down from the north side that takes you past a Jewish and a Catholic cemetery and back into town.
+The area at the top is leafy and there is a cafe and childrens play area.
+The ruins of the cathedral and amphitheatre were scant but the view inland towards the mountains more than made up for that.
+There is a path leading down from the north side that takes you past Jewish and Catholic cemeteries and back into town.